ashnoork/ashnoork/README.md

 Hi 👋 I'm Ashnoor
 ========================

-Software Developer and a Tech Enthusiast
+Software Engineer and a Tech Enthusiast
 ----------------------------------------

-* 🔭 I’m currently working on a fullstack app using the MERN stack
-* 🌱 I’m currently learning AWS
 * 🤝 I'm open to collaborating on projects
-*  ✉️ You can contact me at [ashnoor697@gmail.com](mailto:ashnoor697@gmail.com)
+*  ✉️ You can contact me at [akrandhawa@uwaterloo.ca](mailto:akrandhawa@uwaterloo.ca)
 *  😄 Pronouns: She/her

 ### Skills